 However, Apple Music has also moved away from its initial focus on exclusive (or timed-exclusive) album launches, with then-Apple executive Jimmy Iovine admitting in 2017 that "The labels don’t seem to like it."
 Likewise, Spotify's exclusive content is mainly limited to podcasts, so there's immense overlap between the two services on music content.

 Technically this is a win for Apple on sheer numbers, but unless you’ve got particularly eclectic tastes, you’re extremely like to to find the artists you want on either platform.

 Apple Music vs. Spotify: Music quality

-Apple has not formally announced the bitrates its songs stream at, but locally-saved files are 256 kbps AAC files, the same format as tracks purchased from iTunes.
+Standard-quality Apple Music tracks are 256 kbps AAC files, the same format as tracks purchased from iTunes.
 Spotify streams songs at three different rates (~96 kbps, ~160 kbps and ~320 kbps) all in the Ogg Vorbis format, though the highest caliber is limited to paid Premium subscribers.